New Images For ‘Fear The Walking Dead’ Season 3, Episode 1 Reveal Two Characters Will Be Reunited

 Fear the Walking Dead will be returning to AMC with Season 3 on June 4.
-Already, AMC have released key artwork and a new trailer for the upcoming season.
+Already, AMC has released key artwork and a new trailer for the upcoming season.
 Now, let’s take a look at the brand new images just released for Season 3.

 SPOILER ALERT: This article discusses Season 3 of AMC’s Fear the Walking Dead.
 Please proceed with caution if you wish to avoid spoilers.